ADVOT: Ripples through Jewish Life

 Who are we?

-Director of Virtual Content & Programs, Ritualwell
+Director of Virtual Content and Programs

 Adva ChattlerAdva Chattler (she/her)

-Assistant Director of Engagement and Innovation, Ritualwell
+Managing Director of Engagement and Innovation

 Adva Chattler is an Israeli-Mizrahi Jew, born and raised in Be’er-Sheva, Israel.
 She loves to create meaningful experiences through her cooking and baking that prompt sharing stories, teachings and rituals about Judaism, Israel and Mizrahi Jewish cultures and heritage.
 Her rituals, prayers and poems were published on Ritualwell.
 Adva is passionate about bringing people together in ways that spark relationship building and connecting to others on a deeper level, both in the challenging and ever-changing world of online gatherings, and in person.
 She holds a MA in conflict Resolution and Management from Ben Gurion University of the Negev and BA in Public Administration and Management from Sapir College in Sderot, Israel.
 With her experience in teaching and curriculum building, she support facilitators and presenters for Ritualwell and Reconstructing Judaism and encourage them to bring not only their best self, but best practices and tools for successful teaching online.
-Adva is also a mother, a food blogger (@SouthernJewishKitchens) and a foodie who lives in Del Rio, Tx., with her husband, two daughters and their dog.
+Adva is also a mother and a foodie who lives in Del Rio, Tx., with her husband, two daughters and two dogs.

 The Reconstructionist Network